 “Escape from the Nazis and Hungarians.”
 In a classic exciting adventure, Aaron realizes he has no choice but to escape from his Nazi captors and join the Russian Army—but the Russians believe that Aaron is a German spy.
 They give him an impossible task to prove himself otherwise—he must cross back over enemy lines and bring back a German or Hungarian soldier for interrogation.
 Can Aaron succeed?

-Aaron is befriended by a hulk of a Hungarian Jewish slave new to the camp named Ignatz Sax, the wildest man Aaron would ever know.
+While still a slave under the Nazis and Hungarians, Aaron is befriended by a hulk of a Hungarian Jewish slave new to the camp named Ignatz Sax, the wildest man Aaron would ever know.
 The two become fast friends and share many passions, including the burning desire to escape one day and exact revenge.
 In this video, Aaron impersonates his old comrade in some of his outrageous and hilarious antics.

 Another talent Aaron possessed that helped save his life—he was a genuine horse master.
-When he noticed that all skilled Hungarian and Nazi officers failed to tame the Hungarian Major’s wild stallion, Aaron stepped forward to volunteer, and the rest is a heroic and exciting adventure.
+When he notices that all skilled Hungarian and Nazi officers fail to tame the Hungarian major’s wild stallion, Aaron steps forward to volunteer, and the rest is a heroic and exciting adventure.